openztcc/ghidra-scripts/README.md

 ```

 ### ClassChooser.java (WIP)
-Brings up a list of all classes from the IDA export and allows the user to rename the currently in scope class in the decompiler.
+Brings up a list of all classes from the IDA export and allows the user to rename the currently in scope class in the decompiler, it also renames any placeholder classes.
+The script requires the [gson library](https://repo1.maven.org/maven2/com/google/code/gson/gson/2.10.1/gson-2.10.1.jar), place it in ~/ghidra-scripts/ to make it available to ghidra.

+### MethodChooser.java (WIP)
+Brings up a list of methods for the current class in scope in the decompiler.
+The script will rename the current function and retype the parameters.
+If any parameters types aren't present yet, it will create placeholder types (ph_typename).
 The script requires the [gson library](https://repo1.maven.org/maven2/com/google/code/gson/gson/2.10.1/gson-2.10.1.jar), place it in ~/ghidra-scripts/ to make it available to ghidra.